HumanSignal/label-studio/README.md

 - Set up a **prediction service** that is ready for production.

-## Integrate Label Studio with your machine learning tools
+## Integrate Label Studio with your existing tools

 You can use Label Studio as an independent part of your machine learning workflow or integrate the frontend or backend into your existing tools.